diskoverdata/diskover-docs/source_files/troubleshooting_tech_diskover_web.md

 ps -ef | grep diskover.py
 kill <pid>
 ```
+>Note: Any diskover.py index scan process that was killed will leave a corrupt index that should be deleted.

->Note: Check after that the task shows last status as `Failed`.
-If it does not, you may need to reset the task status by clicking the task drop down button and clicking `Reset Status`.
+🔴 &nbsp; Check after that the task shows last status as `Failed`.
+If it shows that it is still `Running`, you may need to reset the task status by clicking the task drop down button and clicking `Reset Status`.

 ___
 ### Unable to Access Diskover-Web from Browser